Master Degree (MHA) in Health Administration

 Health law and policy

 This online program can be completed over 4 semesters (16 months) for students enrolled full-time.
-Tuition is a flat rate of $695 per credit hour and this includes all required textbooks.
+Tuition is a flat rate of $695 per credit hour and this includes all required textbooks for the entire program delivered electronically on an iPad you keep.

 Thanks to our unique partnership with CaroMont Health, including their upcoming hospital on Abbey land, our healthcare graduates can take advantage of the instrumental contributions of a premier healthcare provider.